OPS-E2E-PPE/VBA-Docs/api/Excel.SeriesCollection.md

  SeriesCollection.Extend Worksheets(1).Range("c1:c10")
 ```

-Use the **[Add](Excel.SeriesCollection.Add.md)** method to create a new series and add it to the chart.
-The following example adds the data from cells A1:A19 as a new series on the chart sheet named "Chart1."
+Use the **Add** method to create a new series and add it to the chart.
+The following example adds the data from cells A1:A19 as a new series on the chart sheet named Chart1.

 ```vb
 Charts("chart1").SeriesCollection.Add _